 We have all been to the conferences where we present to an audience or sit in a room as part of the audience.
-The good speakers try to engage the audience into discussion but rarely are there enough people who are willing to step up and become part of that session.
+The good speakers try to engage the audience in the discussion but rarely are there enough people who are willing to step up and become part of that session.

 For folks just beginning or in at an intermediate level of experience, I can totally understand why they might be hesitant to engage in a room of 100+ people.
-The problem however is that even people just getting started have something to contribute because they will ask the questions that some of us more experienced/senior professionals have maybe not dealt with in years.
+The problem, however, is that even people just getting started have something to contribute because they will ask the questions that some of us more experienced/senior professionals have maybe not dealt with in years.
 These questions foster discussions that lead to deeper thought about the topic or the seed for new thought on how to address it.
 So, I implore everyone at the conferences to engage with the speaker/presenter and become part of the discussion.
-Don’t just sit there absorbing a power point presentation, become part of the session not just an observer.
+Don’t just sit there absorbing a power point presentation, become part of the session, not just an observer.

 For those who have more experience and have been in the trenches for many years, it is even more important to find vehicles to have these discussions.
-These vehicles help challenge the norm of ideas which in many cases have become stagnant and on some cases never really ever worked.
+These vehicles help challenge the norm of ideas which in many cases have become stagnant and in some cases never really ever worked.
 So what options exist for those of us who are past the beginner and intermediate levels of discussion?
 Up until now, they really didn’t exist at an industry level but that seems to be changing thanks to itSMF USA & HDI.

-This year, Fusion 13 has established a track called “The Expert Focus” which based on its description, hopefully will foster this VERY important need.
+This year, Fusion 13 has established a track called “The Expert Focus” which based on its description, hopefully, will foster this VERY important need.

 The Expert Focus